 Simply add honey onto the affected area, bandage it and leave it on for 1 hour.
 Remove the bandage and rinse the area well with water.
 Follow this remedy several times a day for a few days.

 you can also use aloe vera to speed up the healing time of cuts and grazes.
 It is soothing, anti-inflammatory and antibacterial, helping to heal minor cuts, scrapes and grazes.

 Break open a small leaf from an aloe vera plant and extract the gel or use gel in a tube and apply the gel on the affected area and allow it to dry on its own.
 Repeat every few hours.

-Turmeric – though this one might surprise you, turmeric is another very useful remedy for minor cuts and grazes due to its antiseptic, anti-inflammatory and antibacterial properties.
+Though this one might surprise you, turmeric is another very useful remedy for minor cuts and grazes.
+This is due to its antiseptic, anti-inflammatory and antibacterial properties.
 It can help stop bleeding, reduce pain and prevent infection.

 To stop the flow of blood from a cut, place a little bit of turmeric powder on it and press gently.

 To aid healing, prepare a paste of some turmeric and enough water to make the right consistency and apply it on the affected area.
 Leave it on for 20 minutes, then rinse it off with warm water.
 Repeat twice daily for a few days.